browserengineering/book/book/animations.md

 pipeline have to be re-run on each animation frame, and running animations entirely on the browser thread.

-The browser implementation turns out to be complicated, and it's easy to lose track of where we're headed.
-So you should keep this mind while reading the rest of this chapter: it's just optimizing animations by building them directly into the rendering pipeline.
+The browser implementation ends up quite complicated, and it's easy to lose track of where we're headed.
+So if you start to get lost, just remember: all that's going on is optimizing animation loops by building them directly into the rendering pipeline.

 ::: {.further}